barter-rs/barter-rs/barter-data/README.md

 [Chat]: https://discord.gg/wE7RqhnQMV

 ## Overview
 Barter-Data is a high-performance WebSocket integration library for streaming public market data from leading cryptocurrency exchanges.
 It presents an easy-to-use and extensible set of interfaces that can deliver normalised exchange data in real-time.

-From a user perspective, the major component is the `StreamBuilder` structures that assists in initialising an arbitrary number of exchange `MarketStream`s using input `Subscription`s.
-Simply build your dream set of `MarketStreams` and `Barter-Data` will do the rest!
+From a user perspective, the major component is the `StreamBuilder` structures that assists in initialising an arbitrary number of exchange market data streams using input `Subscription`s.
+Simply build your dream set of market data streams and `Barter-Data` will do the rest!

 ### Supported Exchange Subscriptions